 How to Save Hundreds of Dollars on Road Toll Charges

-Tolls, those pesky, used to be small, fees for maintenance and upkeep of controlled-access highways and bridges.
+Tolls, those pesky, used to be small, fees for the maintenance and upkeep of controlled-access highways and bridges.
 Thirty-eight states have toll roads, so you are likely to encounter them if you are making road trips.
 If you are like us and are an RV’er with a trailer or tow vehicle, tolls can significantly increase and become a significant expense.

-With a little bit of preplanning, you can reduce your toll costs and stress drastically.
+With a little bit of pre-planning, you can reduce your toll costs and stress drastically.

 The first step is to set up an electronic tolling account.
 With this in place, you can reduce the stress of needing exact change sometimes and waiting in long lines at toll booths.
 Thirty-one states have electronic tolling, and if you are in the eastern part of the US, you can cover 19 states with two accounts.

-In most states, you can do this at the toll booth or service areas, online, or you can buy transponders at local retailers.
+In most states, you can do this at the toll booth or service areas, online, or can buy transponders at local retailers.
 Costs vary by state and type of transponder.
 However, if you do any traveling, you will quickly recoup the transponder’s cost.
 Not only will you save money, but you will also save time by using the express tolling lanes where you don’t have to stop at a toll booth.

 Since we are most familiar with east coast travel, we highly recommend EZPass and SunPass.
 EZ pass covers 16 states fully and part of Florida, SunPass covers Florida, Georgia, and North Carolina.